 Transit, Cruise Calls & Overland Entries

-- Cruise passengers: Many cruises arrange group permits.
+Cruise passengers: Many cruises arrange group permits.
 Independent travelers may need individual visas.
+If your cruise includes Upper Egypt stops, you might explore landmarks like the Temple of Philae.

 Costs, Documents & Timing

-- When to apply: 1–4 weeks before travel for e-Visa.
+When to apply: 1–4 weeks before travel for e-Visa.
+Travelers crafting detailed plans may also look at Egypt tours from the USA for structured itineraries.

 Common Mistakes to Avoid